that explores how we get our electricity and what we need to know about how renewable — and non-renewable — electric power is generated

-For Americans, electricity use is a major component of our ecological footprint.
-But we tend to pay it the least attention, yet there are opportunities to save and conserve if you understand how the electric grid works.
+For Americans, electricity use is a major component of our ecological footprint but we tend to pay it the least amount of attention.
+Yet there are opportunities to save and conserve if you understand how the electric grid works.

-While some people have the tens of thousands of dollars required to convert our homes to solar power and it’s not like we can shop for electrical utilities like internet providers.
-So we try to turn off the lights when we leave a room, and focus most of our attention on recycling and buying green products.
-But even if it seems like you can’t do much about the energy you use, it’s important to understand where your energy comes from and how it affects your ecological footprint.
+While some people have the tens of thousands of dollars required to convert their homes to solar power, it’s not like we can shop for electrical utilities like internet providers.
+So we try to turn off the lights when we leave a room and focus most of our attention on recycling and buying green products.
+But even if it seems like you can’t do much about the energy you use, it’s important to understand where your electricity comes from and how it affects your ecological footprint.

 Knowing your own energy source and its ecological cost can help you decide where to focus your own actions to make the biggest difference.

 Your electric bill might come from the city, but your electricity doesn’t.
 The power plants that generate electricity and the utilities that distribute the electricity to users are mostly investor-owned corporations.
 Among electricity generators, nuclear power plants are almost all privately owned — as are most coal plants and natural gas producers.
 The majority of dams, which produce hydroelectric power, are private, too, although the very largest ones belong to the federal government.

 Public power utilities — community-owned, not-for-profit power providers — only generate about 10% of the electricity in the U.S. and distribute 15% of the power used.
 There are also cooperative utilities, but the majority are corporations, often the same ones that own the power-generating plants.